-The ships (they were longer than 65 feet) were constructed in the style of the old river boats with smoke stacks and an upper verandah for pedestrian passengers.
+The boats were constructed in the style of the old river boats with smoke stacks and an upper verandah for pedestrian passengers.
 The lower deck housed cars and the diesel engines.
 On top, of course, was the wheelhouse, where the captain steered us safely through strong currents and passing barges to the far shore.

 The City of Baton Rouge served from 1916 until 1980, when a strong storm demolished its wheelhouse and smoke stack.
 It was sold and moved to Iowa for use as a wharf boat.
 The Louisiana served from 1924 until 1968, when it was sold to the state for use on the lower Mississippi River.
 It now serves as a maintenance barge.
 The City of Baton Rouge had one smoke stack, while the Louisiana had two and was a larger ship.